EnterpriseDB/barman/docs/faq/index.rst

 **What's the difference between Full and Incremental backups when using the rsync backup method in Barman?**

-With the ``rsync`` backup method in Barman, there is no clear distinction between full and incremental backups as seen with other backup methods like ``backup_method = postgres`` on Postgres 17+.
-In practice, all backups created with ``rsync`` are full backups, but they can share common files using hard-links, which reduces storage space and speeds up backup creation.
+With the ``rsync`` backup method, the on-disk backup has no clear distinction between a full and an incremental backup.
+In practice, all backups created with ``rsync`` are full backups, but they may share common files using hard-links, which reduces storage space and speeds up backup creation.

 When using ``rsync`` with ``reuse_backup = link``, files that are exactly the same since the last backup are not copied again; instead, hard links to the existing files are created.
-This makes the backups appear to be incremental because unchanged files are linked rather than duplicated.
-However, each rsync backup is a full "snapshot", independent of previous backups.
+This makes the backups appear to full as all files are completely available in the backup folder, yet the real size used on-disk and transfered is less because unchanged files are linked rather than duplicated.
+For this reason, each rsync backup is a full "snapshot", independent of previous backups, and deleting any of the backups would not alter any of the others.

-In contrast, with the ``backup_method = postgres`` method (Postgres 17+), incremental backups depend on a chain of backups, and restoring an incremental backup requires combining it with its full backup and any intervening incremental backups.
+In contrast, with the ``backup_method = postgres`` method (Postgres 17+), incremental backups depend on a chain of backups, and restoring an incremental backup requires combining it with its full backup and any intermediate incremental backups.
+In This case, deleting an incremental backup would invalidate the following incremental backups.

 To summarize, while rsync backups are file-level incremental in that they avoid duplicating unchanged files, each backup remains a full "snapshot", independent of